What Is Amazon SES? Setup Guide and Pricing

 Step 1: Create and Verify Your Identity

-Before sending emails, you need to verify your domain or email address.
-This proves to Amazon SES that you own the sending identity and helps protect against spoofing.
+Before you send emails, verify your domain or email address.
+This proves to SES that you own the sending identity and helps stop spoofing.

-Domain verification involves adding DNS records (TXT or CNAME) to your domain's DNS settings.
-Once verified, you can send emails from any address within that domain.
+Domain verification means adding DNS records (TXT or CNAME) to your domain settings.
+Once verified, you can send from any address on that domain.

 Step 2: Request Production Access

-By default, new Amazon SES accounts are in a sandbox environment.
-This limits the number of emails you can send and restricts sending to verified addresses only.
-To lift these limits, you must request production access through the AWS Management Console.
+New Amazon SES accounts start in a sandbox.
+The sandbox limits how many emails you can send and only allows sending to verified addresses.
+To remove these limits, request production access through the AWS console.

 Step 3: Set Up Email Sending

-Once verified and approved, you can start sending emails.
-You can choose between SMTP or API integration:
+Once verified and approved, you can start sending.
+Pick SMTP or API:

-- SMTP: Configure your application or email client with the SMTP credentials provided by SES.
+• SMTP: Set up your app or email client with the SMTP credentials from SES.

-- API: Use AWS SDKs or REST APIs to send emails programmatically, which offers more control and features.
+• API: Use AWS SDKs or REST APIs to send emails from code.
+This gives you more control and features.

-Many popular email marketing platforms and CRMs also support Amazon SES as a sending option.
+Many email marketing platforms and CRMs also support Amazon SES as a sending backend.

 Step 4: Monitor and Optimize